cardi/auntietuna/README.md

 ## installation

-You can install the AuntieTuna browser extension via sideloading.
+You can install the AuntieTuna browser extension for Mozilla Firefox and Chromium-based browsers (Chromium, Google Chrome, Brave).

+Find the instructions for your browser below.

 [Information about the requested permissions](https://auntietuna.ant.isi.edu/documentation/faq).